dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 `./PyRateMBD.py -d /example_files/Ferns_SE.txt -var /example_files/predictors_MBDmodel -m 1`

 where `-m 1` specifies the type of correlation model, the options being `-m 0` for exponential correlations (default) and `-m 1` for linear correlations.
+The flag `-var` is used to specify the path to a folder containing all predictors.

-Other available options are:
+### Other available options are:
-`-out outname` add a string to output file names
+* `-out outname` add a string to output file names
-`-rmDD 1` remove self-diversity dependence
+* `-rmDD 1` remove self-diversity dependence (by default included in the analysis)
-`-T 23` truncate at max time
+* `-T 23` truncate at max time
-`plot <logfile>` plot marginal rates through time as predicted by the MBD model
+* `-n 10000000`  MCMC iterations
+* `-s 5000`      sampling frequency

+### Summarizing the results
+The command `-plot <logfile>` can be used to generate plots of the marginal speciation and extinction rates through time  as predicted by the MBD model.
+It also computes the shrinkage weights (_Wl_ and _Wm_ for speciation and extinction, respectively) for all predictors.
+The shrinkage weights quantify the statistical support for each correlation factor.
+The correlation parameters are indicated by _Gl_ and _Gm_ in the log files and their posterior estimate is also indicated in the plots produced by the `-plot` command (they can also easily be obtained by opening the _mcmc.log_ file in [Tracer](http://tree.bio.ed.ac.uk/software/tracer/)).

 ![Example RTT](https://github.com/dsilvestro/PyRate/blob/master/example_files/plots/Ferns_MBD_short_run.png)